utrumsit/liturginator/resource/kathisma.md

 no binder makes his sheaves
 and those passing by will not say:
 “On you the Lord’s blessing!”
-“We bless you in the name of the Lord.”
+"We bless you in the name of the Lord."

+### Stasis 3

 ## Psalm 129